python-attrs/attrs/docs/init.rst

    >>> C()
    C(a=42, b=[], c=[], d={})

+It's important that the decorated method doesn't have the same name as the attribute, otherwise it would overwrite the attribute definition.

 Please note that as with function and method signatures, ``default=[]`` will *not* do what you may think it might do:

 .. doctest::